bscotch/stitch/README.md

 Managing art, audio, and file assets can be quite painful.
 These things should always be part of some sort of pipeline, but GMS2 does not provide built-in pipeline tooling.
 Stitch provides mechanisms to import external content into GMS2 projects, so that you can build pipelines appropriate to your technology stack.

 For example, if your audio team dumps their files into a shared Dropbox folder, you can use the CLI to batch-import from that folder.
-This will update all existing sound assets and add any new ones, using the filenames as Gamemaker assets names.
+This will update all existing sound assets and add any new ones, using the filenames as GameMaker assets names.
 No manual steps required!

 Or, if you have a content server storing images, sounds, or files, you can write a script to automatically import all up-to-date versions of those assets into your project.